NVIDIA/earth2studio/docs/install/index.md

 >>> pip install earth2studio[all]
 ```

-or build your own Earth2Studio container using:
+or build your own Earth2Studio container using a Dockerfile:

 ```dockerfile
 FROM nvcr.io/nvidia/modulus/modulus